 Market Review and Outlook

-The MSCI World index of developed stock markets rose 1.5% in April in US dollars, and 1.2% in local currency terms.
+The MSCI World index of developed stock markets fell 5.4% in sterling terms in October, and was down 7.3% in U.S dollar terms and 6.8% in local currency terms.

 Of the larger stock markets, Hong Kong were particularly weak – down 10% in local currency terms- after China reported weaker than expected growth figures, and investors continued to worry over the impact on the region of a U.S /China trade war.
 Japan was down 9%, despite the Bank of Japan making its largest-ever monthly purchase of ETFs in order to steady the market.